 Related: Amazon Studios also closed to submissions, right on the heels of the Kindle Scout closure.
 (Amazon Studios was essentially an open call for script and concept submissions.)
-And Amazon’s CreateSpace stopped offering editorial services for self-publishing authors, although the core distribution service remains.
+And Amazon’s CreateSpace merged into Amazon KDP.

 Then, Amazon the announced that Kindle Worlds would shut down by September 2018.
 While some authors had noticed a decrease in support and marketing activity surrounding the program, the notice was largely seen as abrupt.

 While Kindle Worlds has never been a widely known or talked-about program, for those in the industry, it was an interesting experiment, pointing toward a workable path for monetizing fan fiction.
 Here’s how Kindle Worlds worked, in a nutshell: Amazon reached out to specific, established authors or their estates (and other IP owners in the entertainment industry) to see if they were willing to make their “worlds” available on the Kindle Worlds platform, where other writers could publish and make money on ebooks based in those worlds.
 If the IP owners agreed, they had to create a world “bible” to indicate what restrictions, if any, applied to officially licensed works.
 (For example, the world creator might stipulate that certain characters could not be killed off.)
 The creators split the sales proceeds with the writers, with each receiving 35 percent; Amazon received its usual 30 percent.
 Prices were consistently $1.99 and $3.99.